-Download a PDF copy of ASA Guidance Note on Advertising Health Services
+Download a PDF version of this guidance note here: Guidance Note on Advertising Health Services.

 This guidance note has been developed by the Advertising Standards Authority (ASA) to provide advertisers of Health Services with information to help them comply with the ASA’s Therapeutic and Health Advertising Code (the Code) when making claims about their service in their advertisements.
 Please see the Code for information on the advertising of therapeutic or health products.